 Radiotherapy uses high-energy rays to destroy cancer cells.
 It is sometimes used to treat testicular seminomas and more rarely, non-seminomas.

-Radiotherapy uses high-energy rays to destroy cancer cells, while doing as little harm as possible to normal cells nearby.
-It is sometimes used to treat testicular cancer.
-You may have radiotherapy to treat a seminoma and, more rarely, a non-seminoma.
+Radiotherapy is a treatment that uses high-energy rays to destroy cancer cells, while doing as little harm as possible to normal cells.

-If you have a stage 2 seminoma, you may have radiotherapy either:
+If a seminoma comes back, you may have radiotherapy with chemotherapy.

 Radiotherapy does not make you radioactive.
 It is safe for you to be with other people, including children, throughout your treatment.

 There is no evidence that radiotherapy has any effect on children you may have (conceive) after treatment.
 But because radiotherapy may have a temporary effect on the sperm, you should use contraception during treatment and for 6 to 12 months after treatment.
 This allows time for your sperm to recover from any damage treatment may have caused.

 During radiotherapy, a small dose of radiation reaches the remaining testicle.
 This may temporarily affect your sperm.
 So you will be advised to use effective contraception during treatment.